Gerrproger/TutorJS/README.md

 ```

 ### tutorJS.positionTop
-Returns the top offset of the element relative to the document (in px).
+Returns the top offset of the element related to the document (in px).
 ```javascript
 var elementTop = tutorJS.positionTop(element);
 ```